 It can be more tax-efficient to trade as a limited company as opposed to a sole trader – especially in relation to dividend tax versus Income Tax.

-However, the decision to transition from sole trader to limited company should not be made solely on the grounds of paying less tax as there are many other factors to consider.
+However, the decision to convert from sole trader to limited company should not be made solely on the grounds of paying less tax.
+There are many other factors to consider.

-Furthermore, depending on the type of business you have, and the level of profits it generates, it may not be cost-effective either.
+Furthermore, depending on the type of business you have and the level of profit it generates, you may not save any tax on your earnings.

 Does a company pay any dividend tax?

-By comparison, salary payments and pension contributions are both tax-deductible expenses BEFORE Corporation Tax, i.e. they reduce a company’s taxable profit, thereby reducing Corporation Tax.
-Dividends are not tax-deductible.
+By comparison, salary payments and pension contributions are both tax-deductible expenses BEFORE Corporation Tax.
+These types of payments reduce a company’s taxable profits, thereby reducing its Corporation Tax bill.

 When can I take dividends out of my limited company?

 You can take dividends if your company has made a profit after tax, and/or has carried forward reserves (i.e. profits) from previous years.
-However, deciding on awarding dividends is not simply a case of looking at the bank balance as there are other factors that must be considered.
+However, deciding on awarding dividends is not simply a case of looking at the bank balance.
+There are other factors to consider.

 Before paying a dividend, you must assess: